freqtrade/freqtrade/docs/freqai.md

 * Sweep model training and backtesting to simulate consistent model retraining through time.
 * Remove outliers automatically from training and prediction sets using a Dissimilarity Index and Support Vector Machines.
 * Reduce the dimensionality of the data with Principal Component Analysis.
-* Store models to disk to make reloading from a crash fast and easy (and purge obsolete files automatically for sustained dry/live runs.)
+* Store models to disk to make reloading from a crash fast and easy (and purge obsolete files automatically for sustained dry/live runs).
 * Normalize the data automatically in a smart and statistically safe way.
 * Automated data download and data handling.
-* Clean the incoming data and of NaNs in a safe way and before training and prediction.
+* Clean the incoming data of NaNs in a safe way before training and prediction.
 * Retrain live automatically so that the model self-adapts to the market in an unsupervised manner.

 ## General approach

 The user provides FreqAI with a set of custom indicators (created inside the strategy the same way a typical Freqtrade strategy is created) as well as a target value (typically some price change into the future).
 FreqAI trains a model to predict the target value based on the input of custom indicators.
 FreqAI will train and save a new model for each pair in the config whitelist.
-Users employ FreqAI to backtest a strategy (emulate reality with retraining a model as new data is introduced) and run the model live to generate buy and sell signals.
+Users employ FreqAI to backtest a strategy (emulate reality with retraining a model as new data is introduced) and run the model live to generate entry and exit signals.
 In dry/live, FreqAI works in a background thread to keep all models as updated as possible with consistent retraining.

 ## Background and vocabulary